GluuFederation/docs-ce-prod/3.0.2/source/reference/oxldap.md

 Ox-LDAP.properties file contains information required for the Gluu CE Server to connect with LDAP for authenticating and authorizing the user/admin and also
-provides the connection strings to various component's container or site to fetch required information for the installed and configured components during setup after installation.
+provides the connection strings to various component's of Gluu CE or site to fetch required information for the installed and configured components during setup after installation.
 For setup/configuration detail, please refer to [Setup Script Options](../installation-guide/setup_py.md)